-C. Study 2: Results and discussion
+C. Study 2: results and discussion

-Mixed factorial $2 \times 6$ ANOVAs (analysis of variance) with proportion of time in each AOI type as the dependent variable and problem number and correctness of answer as independent variables were conducted for all three AOI types.
+Mixed factorial 2 x 6 ANOVAs with proportion of time in each AOI type as the dependent variable and problem number and correctness of answer as independent variables were conducted for all three AOI types.
 Results for the full trial period are reported in Table III.
-Results for the first 2 sec of viewing the diagram are reported in Table V.
+Results for the first two seconds of viewing the diagram are reported in Table V.